boukew99/scratch_animator/README.md

 16. Go to next/previous frame

 ## Contributing
-Indicate any [issues](https://github.com/boukew99/scratch_animator/issues/new) or make a tested and maintainable pull request.
-Or just share the project or its creations.
+Indicate any [issues](https://github.com/boukew99/scratch_animator/issues/new).
+Or make a tested and maintainable pull request.